On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-{\it{Proof of modulational instability of Kelvin-Stuart vortices}}: The proof is mostly analytical, and the only computer assistant part is the calculation of the integral in \eqref{func-b2-alpha}-\eqref{func-b1-alpha-2}.
-In this case, the linearized vorticity equation is formulated as a complex Hamiltonian system \eqref{complex Ham-modu}.
-To apply the index formula \eqref{index-formula-neg}, we reformulate the complex Hamiltonian system \eqref{complex Ham-modu} into a real separable Hamiltonian one \eqref{sep-hamiltonian-alpha}.
-Then we derive an instability criterion in Lemma \ref{L e-hat A-alpha} based on the dual quadratic form associated with a different nonlocal projection term from the multi-periodic case.
-We construct the test function \eqref{test-function-modulational-instability} by the first eigenfunction of the associated PDE eigenvalue problem \eqref{elip02-alpha}, and the value of corresponding dual quadratic form is checked to be negative for all $\alpha\in(0,{1\over2}]$.
+The proof is mostly analytical; the only computer-assisted step is the evaluation of the integral in \eqref{func-b2-alpha}-\eqref{func-b1-alpha-2}.
+In this setting, the linearized vorticity equation is first written as the complex Hamiltonian system \eqref{complex Ham-modu}.
+To apply the index formula \eqref{index-formula-neg}, we rewrite \eqref{complex Ham-modu} as the real separable Hamiltonian system \eqref{sep-hamiltonian-alpha}.
+This leads to the instability criterion in Lemma \ref{L e-hat A-alpha}, formulated in terms of a dual quadratic form associated with a different nonlocal projection from the multi-periodic case.
+We then construct the test function \eqref{test-function-modulational-instability} by the first eigenfunction of the associated PDE eigenvalue problem \eqref{elip02-alpha}, and verify that the corresponding dual quadratic form is negative for every $\alpha\in(0,{1\over2}]$.

-In the above construction of test functions for multi-periodic/modulational instability, we use the eigenfunctions of the first few eigenvalues of the eigenvalue problems $-\Delta \psi = \lambda g'(\psi_\ep)(\psi - P_{\ep,m}\psi), \psi \in \tilde{X}_{\ep,m}$ or \eqref{elip02-alpha}, where $ P_{\ep,m}$ is a $1$-dimensional projection defined similarly as $P_\ep$.
-Such eigenvalue problems are more involved to solve than the eigenvalue problem \eqref{eigenvalue problem-introduction} for the co-periodic case, no matter in the original variables or in the new variables.
-To solve the eigenvalue problems $-\Delta \psi = \lambda g'(\psi_\ep)(\psi - P_{\ep,m}\psi), \psi \in \tilde{X}_{\ep,m}$ or \eqref{elip02-alpha}, we introduce two different transformations \eqref{transformation-modu} and \eqref{modulational-transformation}, by which the ODEs for the nonzero modes are surprisingly converted to Gegenbauer differential equations.
-This enables us to solve the eigenvalue problems completely by Gegenbauer/ultraspherical polynomials.
+In both the multi-periodic and modulational arguments, the test functions are built from eigenfunctions corresponding to the first few eigenvalues of \eqref{eigenvalue-problem-elliptic-m} or of \eqref{elip02-alpha}.
+These eigenvalue problems are more involved than the co-periodic problem \eqref{eigenvalue problem-introduction}, both in the original variables and in the transformed variables.
+To solve them, we introduce two further transformations, \eqref{transformation-modu} and \eqref{modulational-transformation}, which convert the ODEs for the non-zero modes into Gegenbauer equations.
+This makes it possible to solve the relevant eigenvalue problems explicitly in terms of Gegenbauer (ultraspherical) polynomials.

-\if0 Instead of restricting to a truncated domain, the first goal of this paper is to thoroughly solve the linear stability/instability problem of Kelvin-Stuart vortices in the original unbounded domain for co-periodic, multi-periodic and modulational perturbations.
-For the whole family of Kelvin-Stuart vortices, we prove spectral stability for co-periodic perturbations, linear instability for any multi-periodic perturbations, as well as linear modulational instability for any modulational parameters.
-The problem of linear stability/instability is to understand the spectra of the linearized vorticity operator. \fi